Chern-Simons theory and string topology: Configuration spaces

-\begin{remark} Let us point out one apparent difficulty that arises with $\p_1^l\CC_\Gamma$ if there are two edges with the same endpoints.
-If $l$ is one such edge, then the set $\Delta_2^{\{l\}}$ end thus $\p_1^l\CC_\Gamma$ is empty.
+\begin{remark} Let us point out one apparent difficulty that arises with $\p^l\CC_\Gamma$ if there are two edges $l,k$ with the same endpoints.
+Then the set $\Delta_2^{\{l\}}$ and thus $\p^l\CC_\Gamma$ is empty.
 To deal with this, simply note that all our discussions carry over to this case.
 For example, equation~\eqref{eq:signinvol} holds true even in this case, with both sides being empty sets, and any integral over the empty set is zero. \end{remark}